Chart Color Schemes

 Leichhardt - One Mile features high concentrations of group households, with a fairly typical median household size

 Family households constitute 68.7% of all households, including 22.4% couples with children, 20.3% couples without children, and 24.7% single parent families.
-Non-family households account for the remaining 31.3%, composed of 27.0% lone person households and 4.3% group households.
-The median household size is 2.6 people, aligning with the Greater Brisbane average.
+Non-family households comprise the remaining 31.3%, with lone person households at 27.0% and group households making up 4.3% of the total.
+The median household size is 2.6 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households